OpenDSA/OpenDSA/RST/en/Glossary.rst

       :to-term: buddy method :label: example

       Functionality for managing a :term:`memory pool`.
-      Typically, the memory pool is viewed as an array of bytes by the memory manager.
+      Typically, the memory pool is viewed as an :term:`array` of bytes by the memory manager.
       The :term:`client` of the memory manager will request a collection of (adjacent) bytes of some size, and release the